Humber Squash Organisation

 (c) Identify the resources required and that are available to implement this plan, and the action required to attract these resources.

-(d) Consideration of the plan being recognised by England Squash (and maybe Sport England) as having national significance, and therefore having national resources allocated in return for a commitment to share its results nationally and maybe to monitor and evaluate its success in accordance with national guidelines.
+(d) Consideration of the plan being recognised by England Squash (and maybe Sport England) as having national significance, and therefore having national resources allocated in return for a commitment to share its results nationally and maybe to monitor and evaluate its success in accordance with national guidelines. - To encourage existing and additional players to play on a regular basis.

 (a) Encouragement to existing players to play more often and to continue playing.
 This could include advice to individual clubs/centres on how to do this, ranging from ensuring courts are warm, clean and well lit, to booking systems, internal organised activities such as team and individual mini-leagues, open and handicap tournaments etc., and opportunities to play in inter-club competitions, plus availability of coaching, purchase of equipment and clothing, exhibitions by top players and so on.